Kyle Petty: 1979-1984

-He began the 1982 season with two top-ten finishes, but later began splitting time between his No. 42 and the No. 1 UNO/STP car owned by Hoss Ellington, and ended the season fifteenth in points.
+Petty began the 1982 season with two top-ten finishes, but later began splitting time between his No. 42 and the No. 1 UNO/STP car owned by Hoss Ellington, and ended the season fifteenth in points.
 In 1983, he picked up funding from 7-Eleven and accordingly switched his number to 7.
 He had only two top-ten finishes but improved to thirteenth in the standings.
 He followed that season up with six top-tens the following year, but fell three spots in points.